ralna/GALAHAD/doc/Julia/rst-dir/sha_functions.rst

 		- n

 		-
-		  is a scalar variable of type Int32, that holds the number of variables
+		  is a scalar variable of type INT, that holds the number of variables

 	*
 		- ne

 		-
-		  is a scalar variable of type Int32, that holds the number of entries in the upper triangular part of $H$.
+		  is a scalar variable of type INT, that holds the number of entries in the upper triangular part of $H$.

 	*
 		- row

 		-
-		  is a one-dimensional array of size ne and type Int32, that holds the row indices of the upper triangular part of $H$.
+		  is a one-dimensional array of size ne and type INT, that holds the row indices of the upper triangular part of $H$.